 “The narrative really started to change then,” said Pelkey.
 “A lot of companies will hide initially.
 Our approach was, let’s face this head on. … In true Under Armour fashion, we may get knocked down but we’re going to get right back up and come up stronger bigger and bolder than ever.”

 The team talked a big game about its speedskating suit leading up to the Winter Olympics.
 And it was so confident in the Mach 39 that it didn’t have a contingency plan when the suit failed.

 The brand’s confidence hasn’t waned since then.
 “We make bold declarations and we believe in our product,” said Pelkey.

 But the communications team always has a plan B now.
 It crafts talking points and statements ahead of time in case athletes or products underperform.
 And it does its homework on every new release—working closely with folks in product and innovation to understand how products were tested before they’re announced to the public.
 It also talks to athletes who wear-test the gear to hear about the pros and cons.

-“In true Under Armour fashion, we may get knocked down but we’re going to get right back up.”
 The company beefed up its public-relations team—from nine employees to 14 globally—to support this new strategy as the company grows.
 And it retains third party agency Edelman for crisis communications.

 You can never be too prepared, Pelkey said.
 Still, you can’t anticipate everything.
 Bad publicity can spiral out of control on social media.
 Under Armour has to be scrappy and adjust its playbook in real-time when the situation warrants it, she said.